-When no layers are selected, the information panel in the right sidebar will display screen-contextual information such as the artboard name, dimensions, colors, fonts, and layout.
+When no layers are selected, the information panel in the right sidebar will display screen-contextual information such as the artboard name, dimensions, colors, and layout.

 When no layers are selected, the right sidebar will display Dimensions for the entire artboard.
 When a specific layer or group is selected, their corresponding dimensions are shown.
 Click any of the dimensions to copy them to your clipboard.

 The following is a breakdown of what the available dimensions represent:

 X and Y: Beginning coordinate points, relative to the artboard